MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-7. KWh is the unit of -
+7. S.I unit of conductance is –

 8 / 13